 - Request for Default

 - Proposed Order for Judgment

-Timing, and the Uncooperative Spouse
+Timing and the Uncooperative Spouse

 We understand that when married couples have conflict, they want to move on from the situation as quickly and painlessly as possible.
 Our law firm is here to help.
 From the date a spouse files, the minimum time for divorce takes six months – the court simply will not grant a divorce before then.
 From our experience, that time passes quickly.

 What happens when a spouse refuses to cooperate?
-Again, those ‘scorched earth,’ knockdown, drag-them-out cases are unusual.
+Again, those ‘scorched earth,' knockdown, drag-them-out cases are unusual.
 They are expensive.
 We discourage that conduct.
 Courts are busy and have little tolerance for stall tactics.
-There are many ways to foster cooperation (for example, through mediation, arbitration, settlement discussions).
+There are many ways to foster cooperation (for example, through mediation, arbitration, and settlement discussions).
 In some cases, one or both spouses may ask the court to intercede and make a decision.

 The divorce process is rarely easy and can become even more complicated and difficult if one spouse is not cooperative.
 To help reduce the stress of a pending divorce, contact the Los Angeles divorce lawyers at Furman and Zavatsky.
-You can call us a 818-528-3471, or contact us through our online form.
+You can call us at 818-528-3471 or contact us through our online form.
 We will help put together a plan of action and advocate for your divorce.
 We offer a free case evaluation.